The flow of arguments of the Vedanta-sutra

 “Lord Rudra is the Supreme.
 He has no rival.”
 (3.2)

-yo devānāṁ prabhavaś codbhavaś ca/ viśvādhiko rudraḥ śivo maharṣiḥ
+yo devānām prabhavaś codbhavaś ca, viśvādhiko rudraḥ śivo maharṣiḥ

-yadā tamas tan na divā na rātrir/ na san na cāsac chiva eva kevalaḥ
+yadā tamas tan na divā na rātrir, na san na cāsac chiva eva kevalaḥ

-pradhānād idam utpannam/ pradhānam adhigacchati
+pradhānād idam utpannam, pradhānam adhigacchati

-pradhāne layam abhyeti/ na hy anyat kāranaṁ matam
+pradhāne layam abhyeti, na hy anyat kāranam matam

-“From pradhāna, this material world was born.
-This world knows only pradhāna.
-This world merges into pradhāna at the time of annihilation.
-Nothing else is the cause of this world."
+“From pradhāna this material world has arisen, and into pradhāna it merges at the time of annihilation.
+Nothing else is the cause of this world.”

-jīvād bhavanti bhūtāni/ jīve tiṣṭhanty acañcalāḥ
+jīvād bhavanti bhūtāni, jīve tiṣṭhanty acañcalāḥ

-jīve ca layam icchanti/ na jīvāt kāraṇaṁ param
+jīve ca layam icchanti, na jīvāt kāraṇam param

 In all these references, the usage of the words haraḥ, rudra, śiva, pradhānā, and jīvā makes it unequivocal that the passages in fact define the supreme cause using these terms.
 How can such passages be understood?

-Some will argue that the words in these passages must be accepted in the original sense, and Lord Shiva, or pradhāna, or the jīva should be accepted as the ultimate cause.
-However, this doesn't make any sense, since in most passages Lord Viṣṇu is indicated as the Supreme cause.
-Unless we accept the Māyāvāda theory that everything is one and all variety is due to material illusion, it's not possible to accept the idea that different passages from the scriptures contradict each other by indicating several different supreme causes.
+Some will argue that the words in these passages must be accepted in the original sense, and Lord Śiva, pradhāna, or the jīva should be accepted as the ultimate cause.
+However, this doesn’t make any sense, since in most passages Lord Viṣnu is indicated as the Supreme cause.
+Unless we accept the Māyāvāda theory that everything is one and all variety is due to material illusion, it’s not possible to accept the idea that different passages from the scriptures contradict each other by indicating several different supreme causes.

 To this doubt, Vyāsadeva answers: etena sarve vyākhyātā vyākhyātāḥ.
 As concluded previously, the Supreme Lord is the original cause of everything.
 All words of the scriptures should be interpreted according to this explanation.

-Srila Baladeva Vidyabhushana explains that the word "etena" is used in the meaning of explanations previously given (the Lord is the origin of everything, etc.), and "sarve" refers to all different names mentioned in the scriptures (such as haraḥ, rudra, śiva, pradhānā, etc) The word vyākhyātā indicates an explanation, indicating that "sarve" (all names) should be explained according to "etena" (the conclusion that the Lord is the origin of everything, which was previously given).
+Śrīla Baladeva Vidyābhūṣaṇa explains that the word “etena” is used in the meaning of explanations previously given (the Lord is the origin of everything, etc.), and “sarve” refers to all different names mentioned in the scriptures (such as haraḥ, rudra, śiva, pradhānā, etc).
+The word vyākhyātā indicates an explanation, indicating that “sarve” (all names) should be explained according to “etena” (the conclusion that the Lord is the origin of everything, which was previously given).

 What is the evidence?
 The Bhālvaveya-śruti explains:

-nāmāni viśvāni na santi loke/ yad āvirāsīt puruṣasya sarvam
+nāmāni viśvāni na santi loke, yad āvirāsīt puruṣasya sarvam

-nāmāni sarvāṇi yam āviśanti/ taṁ vai viṣṇuṁ paramam udāharanti
+nāmāni sarvāṇi yam āviśanti, tam vai viṣṇum paramam udāharanti

 “The names of this world are not different from Him.
 All names in this world are names of the Supreme Personality of Godhead.
 All names refer to Him, Lord Viṣṇu, whom the wise declare is the Supreme Personality of Godhead.”